justinsiowqi/Hospital-Readmissions/README.md

 * This project is Codecademy's "Machine Learning Fundamentals Skill Path" Final Portfolio.
 * Goal: Create a model to predict whether a patient will get readmitted within 30 days.
 * Data: The dataset contains information from 130 US hospitals and integrated delivery networks across 10 years from 1999 to 2008.
 * Analysis: Logistic Regression, K-Nearest Neighbours, Naive Bayes, Decision Tree and Random Forest were used to predict early readmissions.
-The models were then evaluated using...
+The models were then evaluated using accuracy, precision, recall and F1 scores.

 ## Getting Started